andrejivanov98/StockExchange/README.md

-# Technical Assessment - Stock Exchange Application
+# Stock Exchange Application

-This repository contains my solution for a technical assessment aimed at developing a stock exchange application.
 The solution demonstrates my approach to software design and development, emphasizing clean architecture, design patterns, and modern technologies.

 ## Overview
 ### Approach
-My approach to this assignment was methodical and focused on creating a scalable, maintainable, and efficient application.
+My approach to this project was methodical and focused on creating a scalable, maintainable, and efficient application.
 I started by understanding the requirements and then structured the application into distinct layers.
 Emphasis was placed on clear separation of concerns, code reusability, and implementing best practices in software development.

 ### Architecture and Technologies
 #### Architecture: 3-Tier Architecture